 One of the trickiest parts of the road was its first section –- made challenging by the seven consecutive hairpin turns dubbed as Switchbacks on a near-vertical mountainside climb.
-The second section of the road allowed Whiddett to push the Mazda RX7 to its limits, using all of the vehicle’s 750 horsepower output to cruise to a top speed of 232km/h along the Crown Terrace.
+The second section of the road allowed Whiddett to push the Mazda RX7 to its limits, using all of the vehicle’s 750 hp output to cruise to a top speed of 232 kilometer per hour along the Crown Terrace.

 Approaching another corner, Whiddett made his drifting preparations.
 He suddenly pulled the handbrake to lock the rear wheels and then stepped back on the accelerator.
 The drifting motion caused the tires to erupt into a spinning frenzy leaving black marks on the asphalt road.

 Whiddett’s hillclimb to the Crown Summit made him cruise his RX7 on differing speed bends – all of which were made to attack sideways.
 While the margin for error is quite slim in this drifting challenge, Whiddett was able to perfectly pass all 47 corners of the Crown Range without any untoward incident.

 Born on January 10, 1981, Mike Whiddett is a drifting racer from Auckland, New Zealand.
 Also known as "Mad Mike," Whiddett has taken part in motocross events from the age of six.
 He even placed second at the New Zealand 1997 Pro junior 85cc Motocross Champs.